ReznoRMichael/hollow-knight-completion-check/README.md

   — **General Changes:**
   ✅ Added three new tabs: Collectibles, Geo Caches and Secrets.
   ✅ More things counted towards True Completion number.
-  ✅ True Completion now shown right below Game Status for more exposure.
+  ✅ True Completion % box now shown right below Game Status and the color of the box changes depending on progress (red/blue/green).

   — **(New Tab) Collectibles**:
   ✅ Charm Notches (8).